 - Record keeping: Organisations must keep records of every report received, in compliance with the confidentiality requirements.
 Reports shall be stored for no longer than necessary.

-The good news is that WhistleB’s whistleblowing system already has almost everything organisations need to comply with the new directive.
+The good news is that WhistleB’s whistleblowing system has everything organisations need to comply with the new directive.

 Aside from the functioning of the whistleblower channel, though, the EU Whistleblower Protection directive requires penalties against those who attempt to hinder reporting, retaliate against whistleblowers, attempt to bring proceedings or who reveal the identity of the whistleblower.
 Any threats or attempts to retaliate against whistleblowers are also prohibited.
 Organisations therefore need to communicate zero-tolerance for such behaviour and inform employees that it is indeed illegal.